AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-mahout-linux-mac.md

 > [!IMPORTANT]
 > Linux is the only operating system used on HDInsight version 3.4 or greater.
 For more information, see [HDInsight retirement on Windows](hdinsight-component-versioning.md#hdinsight-windows-retirement).

+* An SSH client.
+For more information, see the [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md) document.

 ## Mahout versioning